 Income tax is a tax that is chargeable on the income that has been earned by both companies and individuals during the financial year.
 Since Singapore has a one-tier corporate tax system in place, every company has to pay a tax based on the amount of revenue that it earns.

-For 2021, the Singapore Government is offering COVID-19 income tax support and longer instalment plans for companies.
+For 2021, the Singapore Government is offering COVID-19 income tax support and longer installment plans for companies.
 Read more about it here.

 Corporate Tax Rates For E-Commerce Transactions

-Unlike physical stores where goods and services can be easily taxed, e-commerce businesses work a little bit different.
+Unlike physical stores where goods and services can be easily taxed, e-commerce businesses work a little bit differently.
 That is because e-commerce transactions do not have any borders and can involve different parties.

 Thus, the corporate tax rate for e-commerce transactions depends on whether the trading takes place in Singapore or not.

 To know the corporate tax rate for an e-commerce transaction, you have to consider the following:

 - The place of operations for e-commerce transactions

 Depending on where the profits came from, the place of operations for your e-commerce transactions can be based on the following: